mcastling/mcastling.github.io/NUItutorials/hello-world.md

 }
 ~~~

-### Compile the application

-csc /DALi_toolkit.lib helloNUI.cs

-### Starting the application
+### Build and Run the application

-Start up a terminal, and type ./helloNUI
+Use Visual studio on a Windows platform.

+Use Visual Studio Code on Linux.

 ## Full example code